YassineFadhlaoui/Remote-Command-Runner/README.md

 ### valid gmail address

-You need a valid gmail address to get this project working (create a new gmail account) and you have to allow access for less secure apps her [Change account access for less secure apps](https://www.google.com/settings/security/lesssecureapps).
+You need a valid gmail address to get this project working (create a new gmail account) and you have to allow access for less secure apps here [Change account access for less secure apps](https://www.google.com/settings/security/lesssecureapps).

 ### Change the code